fong/java-sftp/README.md

 >
 ```

-##### *Other Cases*
+#### **Other Cases**

 ***Renaming a file in another folder***: This snippet illustates the response if the file is in another folder.
 At the end of these commands, the file helloworld.txt is renamed to goodbyeworld.txt within the system.
-This can be verified in the system file explorer.
+This can be verified in the system file explorer by examining the contents of the text file before and after executing the ```TOBE``` command.

 ```
 FTP folder: C:\Users\tofutaco\Documents\COMPSYS725\java-sftp\SFTPClient\ftp